 - Either glue or use double-sided tape to attach the feathers to the back.

 Changes and Notes:

 You can view the post where I got the idea here, which was originally meant for kids.
 I didn’t add the gobbler next to the beak, because I personally thought it was cuter without it.
 I also modified the colors to look more age-appropriate and thought it would be a fun gift for adult friends / big kids.
-Who doesn’t love candy anyways? :) The gratitude mason jar turkey in the photos is one I made for Jacob.
-I used sour patch kids, because he’s always telling me I’m like a sour patch kid – sour on the outside, sweet on the inside.
+Who doesn’t love candy anyway? :) The gratitude mason jar turkey in the photos is one I made for Jacob.
+I used sour patch kids because he’s always telling me I’m like a sour patch kid – sour on the outside, sweet on the inside.
 I was really picky about the way I wanted it to look, but you can also use leftover Halloween candy.

 I thought about trying to do a new Pinterest project per month, but I feel like I have a lot going on already.
 Maybe I’ll try it for 2014! :) The only other Pinterest project I’ve done and posted was melted crayon art.

-What’s a diy project that’s been on your queue?
+What’s a DIY project that’s been in your queue?
 Can you think of some other creative ways to express your gratitude?

 My favorite gratitude quote of the week by Gertrude Steine: